signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 % translatesfx <sfx-file> [<file expansion working directory>]
 ```

-When `translatesfx` runs, it sends the translated Open Telemetry Collector configuration
+When `translatesfx` runs, it sends the translated OpenTelemetry Collector configuration
 yaml to standard output.
 To write the contents to disk, you could redirect this output
 to a new OTel configuration file: